funkybooboo/ctf_d_tutorial/README.md

 Once you have your domain name setup, you can host it with docker.
 Here is a useful [repo](https://github.com/3Nigma/dsdr-setup) that comes with an article that details how to host with docker.

 # Hosting Remotely Through CTFd
-Hosting through CTFd is really easy.
+Hosting through CTFd is easy and intuitive.
 If you would like an educational discount, you can fill out their [contact form](https://ctfd.io/contact/).

-Then head to their [pricing page](https://ctfd.io/pricing/) and select a plan, and create a new instance.
+Once you have setup the educational discount, head to their [pricing page](https://ctfd.io/pricing/) and select a plan, and create a new instance.

 # Setup
 Once you have your server setup, CTFd has a great [tutorial](https://docs.ctfd.io/tutorials/getting-started/) on how to setup your challenges.